Eman-Hamied/Data_Warehouse_AWS/README.md

 ## Files Description

-## test.ipynb
-displays the first few rows of each table to let you check the database.

 ## create_tables.py

-Drops and creates database tables.
-Run this file to reset tables before each time before running  ETL scripts.

-## etl.ipynb

-Reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.
+Is where we'll create our fact and dimension tables for the star schema in Redshift.

 ## etl.py

-Reads and processes files from song_data and log_data and loads them into database tables. it's the same processes as the ETL notebook.
+Is where we'll load data from S3 into staging tables on Redshift and then process that data into our analytics tables on Redshift.

 ## sql_queries.py

-Contains all sql queries, and is imported into the last three files above.
+Contains all sql queries, and is imported into the last two files above.

+## dwh.cfg

+Contains the needed configurations for AWS.